UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_node.md

 However, scheduling each new line is too slow, as it can take minutes before the new code is run.
-Instead, there is a way to directly work with such code: use an interactive node.
+Instead, there is a way to directly work with such code: use an interactive session.

-An interactive node is a type of calculation node, where one can run heavy calculations directly.
+An interactive session is a type of calculation node, where one can run heavy calculations directly.

 ```mermaid